particle-iot/docs/src/content/getting-started/cloud/device-claiming.md

 {{note op="end"}}

 - Devices that are both claimed to an account **and** in a product, the device shows up in the developer sandbox device list but does not count toward the 100 device limit, except...
-- If the account has free tier products in it, every device in those product count against the 100 device limit, but may or may not show up in the sandbox device list.
+- If the account has free plan products in it, every device in those product count against the 100 device limit, but may or may not show up in the sandbox device list.

 ### How do I claim a device?